tiendu/tiendu.github.io/_posts/2026-04-29-spark-on-slurm-eng.md

 8081    Spark worker web UI
 ```

-If the cluster firewall blocks node-to-node traffic, workers may not connect.
+If the firewall blocks node-to-node traffic, workers may not connect.

 ---